gofiber/fiber/docs/api/bind.md

 Specify your struct validator in the [config](./fiber.md#config)

-Setup your validator in the config
+Setup your validator in the config:

 ```go title="Example"
 import "github.com/go-playground/validator/v10"